You’ve got an employee engagement problem, and you don’t even know it

 But you also need to educate your team.
 HR are no longer the keepers of engagement.
 Instead, they're proactive at pointing out concerns.
 This is no longer an exercise that happens once a year.
 But a rolling programme that looks for pockets of risk.
 Find those teams whose behaviour is changing and develop managers to head off the issues.
 Make employee engagement a positive change and create a business that people are committed to.

-Maintaining employee engagement's complex and relies on support from the top.
-And moving to remote working has made it even harder, as connections are distant and employees can literally switch off.
-So if you want to look at employee engagement, but aren't quite sure if your business is ready, download our HR Director's Guide to Employee Engagement in a remote workplace and get ideas on where to begin.
+Maintaining employee engagement is complex and relies on support from the top.
+And moving to remote working has made it even harder.
+Download our best practice guide: Employee engagement in a remote workplace for ideas on where to begin 👇